rhk7913/archlinux.github.io/index.md

 ```
 vim /etc/locale.gen
+Press "Insert"
-Press "Insert" and remove the # in front of en_US.UTF-8 UTF-8
+Remove the # in front of en_US.UTF-8 UTF-8
 Press "ESC" and enter :wq to save the file and exit vim
 ```